Connection & Commissioning

 The current process data of the sensor is shown in the process data view under Details.

-For a start, the values MDC1 (Target distance) and MDC1 (Target strength) are especially relevant.
+For a start, the values MDC1 (Target distance) and MDC2 (Target strength) are especially relevant.

 Distance is the measured range (in meters) to the currently selected target.
 The usable measurement range extends up to 15 m.
 Below approx. 300 mm the blind zone begins; accuracy drops significantly there.
-From factory the sensor reports objects from about 150 mm; however measurement error can exceed ±10 mm there.
+By default the sensor reports objects from about 150 mm however, measurement error can exceed ±10 mm there.
 For reliable results the target should be outside the blind zone.

 Detection range and blind zone